Official-MoonDao/docusaurus/docs/roadmap.md

 MoonDAO purchased two tickets from Blue Origin and decided that it would select each astronaut using a different method:

 1. For the first ticket, we did a popular vote with $MOONEY to vote between several candidates.
 The winner was Dude Perfect!
 They ran their own internal contest by building model rockets, and Coby Cotton was the winner.
 He was sent into Space on August 4th, 2022.
 2. For the second ticket, we released a **Ticket To Space NFT Collection** for free.
-Over 8000 NFTs were minted, and we ran an on-chain chainlink VRF function to select the winner.
-The winner was Yan Kejun, Yan is a father of three from mainland China working in e-commerce and will be flying on a future Blue Origin New Shepard flight.
+Over 8000 NFTs were minted, and we ran an on-chain chainlink VRF function to select the winner, however, after a year-long struggle with the Americain government regarding his visa, his application was ultimately denied.
+MoonDAO is currently in the process of deliberation regarding the next astronaut we choose to send on a future Blue Origin New Shepard flight.

 So far in history, space exploration has been gated to the rest of the world — accessible to only the privileged.
 MoonDAO changes this for the first time in history.